 Napa Valley Wine Tasting Tips

-Some wineries are so small that they need to know when you are coming so someone will be there to greet you.
+Some wineries are so small or off-the-beaten-track that they need to know when you are coming so someone will be there to greet you.

 Other wineries have permit restrictions that limit the number of guests that can visit each day.

 Many wineries have sit-down tastings that start and end at specific times.

 Tipping is not necessary when wine tasting.
 Most tasting rooms charge a fee.
 However, please consider tipping when you have received service above your expectations, including additional wine service beyond the menu or larger size groups.

 Most of the wineries that are open to the public charge a fee.
 Typically, tastings are $30-40 per person.
 The fees will increase if you decide to elevate your experience to include a tour, lunch, class or seminar.
 Depending on the winery and activity, those fees can go quite a bit higher.
 Some wineries waive tasting fees when purchasing bottles of wine.

 Know How to Taste Wine